mrmartineau/zander.wtf-2017/_posts/2016-05-21-update-npm-modules.md

 ## Fin
 If you work on an open-source Github repo, [Greenkeeper.io](https://greenkeeper.io/) is a brilliant choice.
 It is free for public repos and 1 private repo, and very affordable if you have more private repos.
 We use it on [Kickoff](http://github.com/TryKickoff/kickoff) and it is brilliant.

 For all other use cases, I recommend [npm-check](https://libraries.io/npm/npm-check).
-The interactive tool is so useful and not only showing you which need updating but providing more information about the update.
+The interactive tool is so useful, it not only shows you which packages need updating but provides more information about the package too.

 If I have missed any others, please let me know [on Twitter](http://twitter.com/MrMartineau).